 Don’t go past oranges, mandarins and red grapefruit as they are amongst the best sources of vitamin C. We need vitamin C every day as it is water soluble and can’t be stored in the body.
-Vitamin C also helps you to absorb the type of iron that is in plant foods and so it is invaluable for vegetarians and vegans to boost their iron, also required by the immune system.
+Vitamin C also helps you to absorb the type of iron that is in plant foods and so it is invaluable for vegetarians and vegans to boost their iron, which is also required by the immune system.

 3. Canned sardines or salmon

 These are oily fish that are rich in long chain omega-3 fats.
 These have an anti-inflammatory effect in the body and may help to dampen an over-reactive immune system to a respiratory infection.
 These fats also have the potential to calm symptoms of auto-immune conditions such as rheumatoid arthritis.
 Oily fish also provides some vitamin D.